Accelerators-Group/reactjs-test-project/README.md

 # React github API test project

-## search the username
+- search the username

-## first card will list repos
+- first card will list repos

++click plus sign to add repos to book mark

-## click add button to bookmark that list
+- click bookmark button to chech bookmarks on that page

-## now you can check that to list of bookmark
+- now book mark page will list that book mark